laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 	- Authentication, i.e. the ability of a user to log in & log out.
 	- Authorization, by restricting functionality to authenticated users.
 Also, navigation should respond to the login status of the user.

+###### Important note about External APIs!
+When you are calling External APIs server-side that require a key, you should store those **keys somewhere private**.
+They are the only proof that you are you and you are allowed to call that API, after all.

+For example, it is very important that you not push your API keys to a public Github repo.
+Keep them in a `.env` file and make sure you add `.env` to your `.gitignore`.
+Note that since it won't be pushed into the github repo, your group mates won't be able to pull it either.
+So, make sure everyone writes their own local `.env` file with the key!

+This is especially true when working with Amazon Web Services (AWS).
+Here's an example of a [stolen key horror story](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).
 <br>
 <br>
 <br>